mohammedasker/100-days-of-code/log.md

 3. In if statement condition, I used "=" instead of "==".

 Thanks to the nice people on the internet, I have uncovered what I don't know and it's time to read guides especially the "=" thing.

+### Day 21: July 1, 2019

+**Today's Progress**: Started building third stage of the game.

+**Thoughts** Got nothing much to say.
+Just learning the difference between setTimeout and setInterval.